 Kinking is where a snake’s back ‘kinks’ at odd angles to one side.
 It ranges in seriousness from a slight bend at one point in their back, to severe kinks one after the other, like a zig-zag.
 In the worst cases, the snake will be unable to digest its food.
 There is no cure for snakes with a kinked spine.

-However, just because there isn’t a cure, that doesn’t mean that your new snake can’t live a happy life.
-Certain kinds of kinking don’t affect them all that much, like kinking at the end of the tail.
-More severe cases, though, require euthanasia because the snake would suffer and, ultimately, die because of the problem.
-That’s why it’s so important to learn how to prevent kinking in the first place.
+Just because there isn’t a cure for kinking doesn’t mean that your snake can’t live a good life.
+Certain kinds of kinking don’t affect snakes all that much, like kinking at the end of the tail.
+Severe cases will require euthanasia because the snake would suffer, before dying, due to the problem.

 What Is Kinking in Snakes?

-Kinking is a condition where the snake’s spine is bent at odd angles.
+Kinking is a health condition where the snake’s spine is bent at odd angles.
 If you’re familiar with the human condition of scoliosis, kinking is quite similar to that.
-The snake will be born with these odd bends in their spine, which will become more pronounced and evident as they age.
+The snake will be born with these odd bends in its spine, which will become more pronounced and evident as it ages.

-Unfortunately, there is no way to correct kinking.
+Unfortunately, there is no cure.
 However, it isn’t necessarily something you have to worry about.
-If the snake only has one small kink, it won’t affect them—they will be able to move, eat and live as they would normally.
+If the snake only has one small kink at the end of its tail, it won’t affect it.
+The snake will be able to move, eat, and live as it would normally.

 Moderate kinking, though, can stop the snake from being able to digest its food.
-That’s because the sharp bends in their body prevent them moving food all the way through their digestive system.
-Very bad kinking can stop the snake from hatching, and they will never be viable.
+The sharp bends in its body prevent it from moving food through its digestive system.
+Very bad kinking can stop the snake from hatching.

 What Causes Kinks in Snakes?